Pierced Pottery: Basket Faves & Influence

 I have had a “publicity” postcard made every year or two since 2001.
 (There are two other postcards from ’95 and ’98 I’ll have to dig up for another—more humorous—post.)
 The two most recent cards, with the jars and cups, are cone 7 electric; the others are cone 10 soda reduction.
 The image directly above is my MFA graduation show card from Ohio University.
 Six postcards of work from four different studios.
 It’s interesting to see how things have changed, most notably after my thesis card, going from what I see as just “ornate” to more “elegant”.
 Aside from additional layering, the surfaces haven’t changed a lot, but the lines that define the forms have.
 They are more crisp and where I see the elegance happening.
 I was the photographer for all of these too, baring witness to the transition from film to digital.

 *If you would like a postcard, I would like for you to have one.
 My most current 2008 Covered jar postcard and the 2005 Flower Brick postcard are still available.
 (The former because it’s still new and the latter because a printing error left me with 2500!)
-Simply drop me an email to stenkief@yahoo.com with “Postcard” in the subject line, your mailing address in the body, and specify which card: 2008, 2005 or both.
+Simply drop me an email with “Postcard” in the subject line, your mailing address in the body, and specify which card: 2008, 2005 or both.
 I would love for you to have a pot, but this is a nice precursor, and something you can actually hold in the meantime.

 onelovelyblogawardThank you to Charan Sachar of the great Creative with Clay blog for presenting me with one of his Lovely Blog Awards.
 I appreciate the friendly acknowledgment!